Spindles

 Where can I buy stair spindles?

-You can shop stair spindles directly online through Stairparts Direct, or visit our factory outlet in County Durham to see the full range in person.
-We offer a wide selection in oak, pine, and metal to suit different styles and projects.
+You can buy spindles directly online through Stairparts Direct, or visit our showroom in County Durham to see our range in person.
+We offer a wide selection in oak, pine, white primed and metal to suit different styles and projects.
+We hold a large stock, readily available with our Click & Collect service on most designs.

 How do I cut stair spindles?

-Measure the required length carefully, then use a saw suitable for the material, typically a fine-toothed hand saw or a mitre saw for wood, and a hacksaw for metal.
+Measure the required length carefully, accounting for the angle on both the top and bottom of stair spindles, then use either a chop saw or mitre saw to trim the spindles to the desired length.
 Ensure cuts are straight and smooth before installation.